Spicy Eggplant Recipe with Green Chiles: Always a Good Idea

 • CHEDDAR CHEESE: Buy it shredded or shred it yourself.
 I usually use medium Cheddar, but sharp or extra-sharp Cheddar would be good, too.

 I’m not a fan of boiled eggplant, as called for in so many eggplant recipes.
 I much prefer to grill it using a grill pan so it doesn’t get mushy.
-In the absence of a grill pan, sauté the eggplant in a skillet brushed with olive oil.
+Without a grill pan, sauté the eggplant in a skillet brushed with olive oil.

 grilling eggplant in a grill pan to keep it from getting mushyPin